NigelFinegan5p/project4/README.md

 ## Troubleshooting & Looping through

-When i build the booking & subscrition model and refreshed the browser it did not work.
+When i was building the booking & subscrition model and refreshed the browser it did not work.
 So to clearly define and articulate what i mean by this the HTML file giftbox_list.html file was only showing the `<h1>` heading on the page.

 As a way to test whether or not what i had written needed adaption, a stepped out approach was taken and the steps below are how it was initiated.